-- Using a variety of computer systems, databases and other tools, researches, collects, receives, compiles, integrates and analyzes information and data in support of water resources planning, water supply development, environmental planning, capital improvement projects, growth projections, environmental studies, demographic analyses, and other water management programs. - Develops methods and procedures for data collection of water resources information related to water use, water billing, water rates, water management programs, water quality, and water conservation; maintains and develops computerized databases on water resources planning information requirements. - Conducts economic, financial, water quality, and water use analyses and studies in the areas of groundwater development, surface water, recycled water, wastewater, conservation, water reclamation, conservation and demand forecasting, and other water-related data; interprets results and participates in the formulation of recommendations for actions and programs; coordinates and monitors the work of assigned project consultants and contractors; reviews, evaluates and critiques work products of consultants and contractors. - Prepares comprehensive reports and technical research for presentation and/or publication; prepares maps, charts, graphs, diagrams and factsheets. - Analyzes and tracks a variety of water resources programs; develops and maintains working relationships with staff of a variety of other local and regional agencies on water resource matters; keeps abreast of technologies and programs in water resource planning; recommends, develops, and coordinates implementation of such programs; serves as liaison between the District and other government agencies at the local, state and federal levels. - Assists in the formulation of the District's Water Resources Plan and Urban Water Management Plan through data collection and analysis in the areas of demand forecasting, historical trends in water use and hydrology, water conditions and quality, water savings, rate structures, and water supply economics. - Administers appropriate databases including spatial data; collects and compiles critical data in a variety of formats to generate and document alternatives for comparison. - Analyzes availability and feasibility of grant funding for water resource planning programs and initiatives; completes grant applications to secure funding; ensures all reports and program budgets required by grant programs are completed as required. - Develops and evaluates computer-generated statistical models of a variety of interdependent variables, using extrapolative and econometric methods to forecast water resource requirements in the District's service area; develops future water resource utilization scenarios and forecasting and explanatory models of water demand. - Ensures that research and forecasting methodologies utilize optimum research techniques.
+- Using a variety of computer systems, databases and other tools, researches, collects, receives, compiles, integrates and analyzes information and data in support of water resources planning, water supply development, environmental planning, capital improvement projects, growth projections, environmental studies, demographic analyses, and other water management programs. - Develops methods and procedures for data collection of water resources information related to water use, water billing, water rates, water management programs, water quality, and water conservation; maintains and develops computerized databases on water resources planning information requirements. - Conducts economic, financial, water quality, and water use analyses and studies in the areas of groundwater development, surface water, recycled water, wastewater, conservation, water reclamation, conservation and demand forecasting, and other water-related data; interprets results and participates in the formulation of recommendations for actions and programs; coordinates and monitors the work of assigned project consultants and contractors; reviews, evaluates and critiques work products of consultants and contractors. - Prepares comprehensive reports and technical research for presentation and/or publication; prepares maps, charts, graphs, diagrams and factsheets. - Analyzes and tracks a variety of water resources programs; develops and maintains working relationships with staff of a variety of other local and regional agencies on water resource matters; keeps abreast of technologies and programs in water resource planning; recommends, develops, and coordinates implementation of such programs; serves as liaison between the District and other government agencies at the local, state and federal levels. - Assists in the formulation of the District's Water Resources Plan and Urban Water Management Plan through data collection and analysis in the areas of demand forecasting, historical trends in water use and hydrology, water conditions and quality, water savings, rate structures, and water supply economics. - Administers appropriate databases including spatial data; collects and compiles critical data in a variety of formats to generate and document alternatives for comparison. - Analyzes availability and feasibility of grant funding for water resource planning programs and initiatives; completes grant applications to secure funding; ensures all reports and program budgets required by grant programs are completed as required. - Develops and evaluates computer-generated statistical models of a variety of interdependent variables, using extrapolative and econometric methods to forecast water resource requirements in the District's service area; develops future water resource utilization scenarios and forecasting and explanatory models of water demand. - Provides technical expertise and advice on building or landscape projects, landscape plan review support and develops public information materials relative to the District's water conservation program.

-- Performs a wide range of professional level analyses in support of ongoing and ad-hoc reporting requirements, as assigned. - Designs and develops report formats based on presentation style and to meet management information needs; works with Information Technology and other departments to develop or modify systems to analyze and develop required data. - Coordinates with internal stakeholders, consultants, other agencies, and developers to communicate District policies and requirements for project initiations and development; partners with external agencies and businesses and collaborates on water quality and conservation issues; coordinates program administration with local and state agencies. - Presents technical project and policy information to internal and external stakeholders and to the public. - Maintains necessary records; prepares oral and written reports. - Perform related duties as assigned.
+- Makes recommendations for improving water use or irrigation efficiency at sites visited and assists in promoting good water management practices. - Develops and manages Water Conservation programs, such as the District's High Efficiency Toilet program, as appropriate, including community outreach, public information, presentations, and marketing efforts related to programs. - > Ensures that research and forecasting methodologies utilize optimum research techniques. - Performs a wide range of professional level analyses in support of ongoing and ad-hoc reporting requirements, as assigned. - Designs and develops report formats based on presentation style and to meet management information needs; works with Information Technology and other departments to develop or modify systems to analyze and develop required data. - Coordinates with internal stakeholders, consultants, other agencies, and developers to communicate District policies and requirements for project initiations and development; partners with external agencies and businesses and collaborates on water quality and conservation issues; coordinates program administration with local and state agencies. - > Presents technical project and policy information to internal and external stakeholders and to the public. - > Maintains necessary records; prepares oral and written reports. - > Perform related duties as assigned.